 Ref.
 Question Policy Principles Q1 Is there adequate levels of compartmentation between floors and between flats and the common escape routes?
 Answe ur Finding/Observation Yes This Fire Risk Assessment should not be considered as fulfilling the requirements of a full fire compartmentation survey.
 Where defects were readily observable, any deficiencies will be commented upon.
-The general provision of fire compartmentation in the areas where access was possible was considered reasonable with the exception of that within Question Q4 and no other issues or significant observations were made at the time of the premises survey.
+The general provision of fire compartmentation in the areas where access was possible was considered reasonable and no issues were observed or significant observations were made at the time of the premises survey.
 Ref.
-Question Policy Principles Q2 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Answe r Finding/Observation Unkno wn There are no suspended ceilings are present.
-Due to the non-destructive nature of a Type - 3 fire risk assessment survey, the assessor cannot comment on 'hidden voids' etc. Where defects were readily observable, any deficiencies will be commented upon.
-The general provision of fire compartmentation in the areas where access was possible was considered reasonable with the exception of that within Question Q4 and no other issues or significant observations were made at the time of the premises survey.
+Question Policy Principles Q2 Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Answe r Finding/Observation Unknown There are no suspended ceilings are present.
+Due to the non-destructive nature of a Type-3 fire risk assessment survey, the assessor cannot comment on 'hidden voids' etc. Where defects were readily observable, any deficiencies will be commented upon.
+The general provision of fire compartmentation in the areas where access was possible was considered reasonable and no issues were observed or significant observations were made at the time of the premises survey.
 Ref.
 Question Policy Principles Q3 Is there adequately fire protected service risers and/or ducts in common areas, that will restrict the spread of fire and smoke?
-Answe r Finding/Observation N/A None present at the time of the premises survey.
+Answe r Finding/Observation N/A None observed at the time of the premises survey.